|

 of 93-89.

-After playing baseball, Rube managed minor league teams
+During his life, Rube managed minor league teams in

 Decatur Commodores, the Atlanta Crackers, and the